haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 end
 ```

-The problem is that to test that solution, I have to mock the repository and whenever I use `Maths`
+The problem is that to test that solution, I have to mock the repository; and whenever I use `Maths`
 somewhere else, I would have to do the whole wiring again.
 On the other hand, if I separate it in two
-layers, the domain-logic and the consumer, which will always be impure, I don't have to worry about
+layers (the domain logic and the consumer, which will always be impure), I don't have to worry about
 complicated testing in my domain.

 ```elixir